kushyzee/100-days-of-code/log.md

 **Thoughts**: I was supposed to continue with CS50 course today but I decided to just read up on this week's topic before watching the video for week 5, so I went to YouTube and watched the data structure course videos from neso academy

+### Day 46: August 9.
+2022

+**Today's progress**: Started week 5 of CS50

+**Thoughts**: I learnt about linked lists and how to create them in C programming using structs.
+I still don't fully understand the whole thing, so I plan on making more research on YouTube